Arts & Sciences Humanities in Medicine Minor

 Pass/No Pass Privilege

-The College of Arts and Sciences adheres to the University regulations for the Pass/No Pass (P/N) privilege with the following additional regulations:
+College of Arts and Sciences policy on the Pass/No Pass (P/N) privilege:

-- Pass/No Pass hours can count toward fulfillment of University ACE requirements and college distribution requirements up to the 24-hour maximum.
+- Pass hours can count toward fulfillment of University ACE requirements and college distribution requirements up to the 24-hour maximum.

-- Most arts and sciences departments and programs do not allow courses graded Pass/No Pass to apply to the major or minor.
-Students should refer to the department’s or program’s section of the catalog for clarification.
-By college rule, departments can allow up to 6 hours of Pass/No Pass in the major or minor.
+- Most arts and sciences majors and minors do not permit any courses graded Pass/No Pass to apply, or limit them to no more than 6 hours.
+Students should refer to the major section of the catalog for clarification.

-- Departments may specify that certain courses of theirs can be taken only on a P/N basis.
+- Departments may specify that certain courses of theirs can be taken on a P/N-only or on a graded-only basis.

 Grading Appeals